shekkanen/LLMPack/README.md

 5. **Transmission**: Send encoded data via standard communication channels.
 6. **Decoding**: Decode the prompts back into the original data at the receiver’s end using a pre-trained LLM.

-### Examples
+# Examples
-**Example 1:** Conceptualizing Data Compression with LLMs This example explores the concept of using Large Language Models (LLMs) for data compression.
-It outlines a system where data is transformed into a concise, structured prompt using a "summary-to-detail expansion" technique.
-This approach leverages the generative capabilities of LLMs, like GPT-3 or BERT, to significantly condense and expand data, demonstrating potential methods for practical implementation using the transformers library.

-**Example 2:** Practical Implementation with Python Example 2 provides Python code to implement the conceptual framework discussed in Example 1.
-It demonstrates how to encode and decode textual data by extracting keywords, using them to create structured prompts, and then reconstructing the original data using a pre-trained LLM.
-The example includes a detailed Python script that utilizes the transformers library, illustrating how the encoding and decoding processes might work in practice.

-**Example 3:** Advanced Encoding and Decoding
+## Example 1: Exploring Summarization and Text Generation
+This example demonstrates the use of Large Language Models (LLMs) for data compression followed by data expansion.
+It utilizes the summarization pipeline to compress text into a summarized form and then encodes this summary into a hexadecimal format.
+The decompression process involves decoding this format back into text and using a text-generation model to expand this summary into a more detailed form.
+This showcases a novel use of LLMs, leveraging both summarization and generative capabilities of models like GPT-2.

+## Example 2: Keyword Extraction and Data Regeneration
+Example 2 demonstrates a practical approach to text data compression using a simple keyword extraction method.
+The extracted keywords are used to create a compressed prompt, which is then expanded back into a detailed text using GPT-2.
+This example provides a Python script that illustrates how encoding with simple keyword extraction and decoding with a pre-trained LLM can be implemented to regenerate the original text content, highlighting the utility of LLMs in processing and regenerating information.

+## Example 3: Advanced Summarization with BART
-Building on the previous examples, Example 3 offers an advanced demonstration of encoding and decoding functions using Python.
-It simulates a local LLM process to extract keywords from data and uses these keywords to create prompts.
-These prompts, along with a seed for randomness, are used to encode the data.
-A pre-trained LLM is then employed to decode these prompts back into the original data format, showcasing the full cycle of data compression and expansion in a practical setting.
+Building on the concepts introduced in earlier examples, Example 3 showcases an advanced usage of Python and the transformers library to implement data compression and expansion using BART, a transformer-based model known for its effectiveness in text summarization.
+It details how to compress data into a summary and then attempts to expand this summary back into a detailed text using sequence generation, thereby illustrating a complete cycle of data transformation using summarization and expansion techniques.

+## Example 4: Embedding Compression and Expansion Using DistilBERT and GPT-2
+Example 4 provides a method for compressing text into embeddings using DistilBERT and then expanding these embeddings into detailed text using GPT-2.
+This example highlights a hybrid approach, where compression is achieved through neural network embeddings and expansion is handled by generative text modeling.
+It illustrates a sophisticated use of AI techniques to handle data compression and expansion, showcasing the potential for integrating multiple models to achieve complex tasks like data regeneration from compressed representations.

 ### Related studies
 D. Shin, "[Better Text Compression Using a Large Language Model](https://www.tdcommons.org/dpubs_series/6155)," *Technical Disclosure Commons*, August 21, 2023.